A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Diamonds and v-stacks

 \section{Diamonds and v-stacks}

 The objects in consideration will be stacks on the v-site of perfectoid spaces in characteristic $p$.
-To be able to work in such a set-up, we recall the definitions and a few properties of perfectoid spaces, pro-\'etale and v-topology, diamonds and small v-stacks, following closely \cite[6-9,17]{Berkeley} and \cite[3,5-9,18]{Sch18}.
+We review basics of v-sheaf theory, setting up some necessary vocabulary, for details, see \cite[Sections 6-9,17]{Berkeley} and \cite[Sections 3,5-9,18]{Sch18}.